martinbean/martinbean.dev/_posts/2017-01-05-request-driven-development.md

 request class (as it is a Laravel application) and type-hinted it in my controller method.
-I was about to put the toggling logic in the controller method when I thought: if the form request class can handle authorization and validation, why too could it not perform the actual _logic_ of what the request is intending?
+I was about to put the toggling logic in the controller method when I thought: if the form request class can handle authorization and validation, why could it not also perform the actual _logic_ of what the request intends?

 The form request class represents a _specific_ action in the application.
 So it is not completely unreasonable that if it represents that action, the form